 About the Author

-David Alfred Bywaters's crossword puzzles have appeared in The Wall Street Journal, The Chronicle of Higher Education, The Los Angeles Times, and (once!)
+David Alfred Bywaters's crossword puzzles have appeared in The Wall Street Journal, The Chronicle of Higher Education, The Los Angeles Times, Puzzle Society Crossword, and (twice!)
 The New York Times.
 He has read a great many Victorian novels.

 About the Crosswords

 These puzzles usually follow the basic rules of published crosswords: no more than 78 entries on a 15 x 15, symmetrical grid, none fewer than three letters, etc. But they bend the rules enforced by stern editors against such things as titles with theme material (001), predictable repetition of letter combinations (002), dark humor (003), and utter nonsense (004).
 All the crosswords here have themes involving modifications either in language or its interpretation.
 Their purpose is rather to amuse than to baffle.
 I care nothing for hipness; I make no effort to include the latest neologism, celebrity, or TV series.
 If you want crosswords that are extremely challenging and thoroughly modern, you'll find plenty of them elsewhere.

 I post my crosswords in two formats.